The National Court Framework (NCF)

 Further information about the individual docket system and national allocation system can be found on the allocation principles page on this site.

-The new national practice notes set out the Court's case management principles and procedures.
-More information and the practice notes are available from the new national practice notes page on this site.
+The national practice notes set out the Court's case management principles and procedures.
+The practice notes are available from the national practice notes page on this site.
+An overview of the practice notes, as well as latest and general information about the practice notes, is also available from that page.

 On 1 February 2016, a national duty system commenced.
 The key features of the system are: